whatl3y/hide/README.md

 ## Config

 #### CRYPT_SECRET (required)

-The following should be set to control the global secret that's used with AES-256 to secure the data stored on your machine.
+The following should be set to control the global secret that's used with AES-256 bit encryption to secure the data stored on your machine.

 **DON'T LOSE/FORGET THIS**